Acne occurs when oil, dead skin cells, and bacteria build up inside hair follicles, resulting in infection and inflammation.

-A 2018 clinical trial compared the effectiveness of a salicylic acid cream and a benzoyl peroxide cream for the treatment of mild to moderate acne.
+A small 2018 clinical trial compared the effectiveness of a salicylic acid cream with a benzoyl peroxide cream for the treatment of mild to moderate acne.
 The trial included 31 participants, and all applied each cream to separate sides of their faces for 28 days.

 The researchers found that the 2% salicylic acid cream reduced the number of papules and pustules by 47.9% and reduced the number of noninflammatory lesions by 43.1%.
 These results were comparable to those of the benzoyl peroxide cream.

-The team concluded that the two creams were similarly effective in treating acne.
+The researchers concluded that the two creams were similarly effective in treating acne.

-Retinoids are a class of chemical compound derived from vitamin A. They increase skin cell turnover, keeping dead cells, oil, and bacteria out of pores.
+Retinoids are a class of chemical compounds derived from vitamin A. They increase skin cell turnover, helping to keep dead cells, oil, and bacteria out of pores.
+This turnover can

-A person needs to use a retinoid consistently to see results.
-This is not a spot treatment.
+A person needs to apply a retinoid consistently to see results.
+The effects of retinoids will cease when treatment does.

 Azelaic acid exists naturally in grains, such as wheat, barley, and rye.
-Topical application helps decrease redness and swelling of the skin.
+Topical application helps decrease discoloration and swelling of the skin.

-A small 2017 pilot study investigated the safety and efficacy of a 15% azelaic acid foam in the treatment of mild acne on the torso.
+A small 2017 pilot study investigated the safety and efficacy of a 15% azelaic acid foam in treating mild acne on the torso.

 The following prescribed medications, which come in pill form, can help treat the underlying causes of acne.

-- Antibiotics: These can treat moderate to severe acne vulgaris, but experts warn against using them in the long term.
-Doctors usually also recommend a more sustainable topical treatment, such as one containing benzoyl peroxide.
+- Antibiotics: These can treat moderate to severe acne vulgaris, though experts warn against using them long term.
+Doctors typically recommend a more sustainable topical treatment, such as one containing benzoyl peroxide.

-- Contraceptives: The Food and Drug Administration (FDA) have approved the following oral contraceptives for the treatment of acne:
+- Contraceptives: The Food and Drug Administration (FDA) has approved the following oral contraceptives for the treatment of acne:

 - Hormone therapy: This involves taking medications that

-reducelevels of certain hormones that contribute to acne.
-Examples include: spironolactone (CaroSpire, Aldactone)
+reduce levelsof certain hormones that contribute to acne.
+Examples include:

-The American Academy of Dermatology provide the following tips for managing acne:
+The American Academy of Dermatology provides the following tips for managing acne: